EMRL/chrono/README.md

 ## Changes

-Chrono is based on [Clockingit] (http://clockingit.com); here are just a few things we've changed or added over the years.
+Chrono is based on [ClockingIT](http://clockingit.com); here are just a few things we've changed or added over the years.
 Many of these tasks are ongoing.

 1. Improved user interface
 2. Replaced UI .gif & .png graphics with [Font Awesome](http://fontawesome.github.io/Font-Awesome/3.2.1/) icons (still on version 3 for now)